 It’s thrilling traveling at 100 mph around a technical course, the excitement of drone racing is just getting started, an adventure any of us can enjoy.
 You may be thinking about taking your Phantom drone to the park to scoot around with your friends doing the same, which would be fun, but that’s not what we’re talking about.
-We’re talking about small, tough, agile, high-speed machines with FPV cameras and goggles on highly technical closed tracks and speeds that double or even triple and more the top speed of your Phantom drone.
+We’re talking about small, tough, agile, high-speed machines with FPV cameras and goggles going around highly technical, closed tracks at speeds that double or even triple and more the top speed of your Phantom drone.

 There are many levels to drone racing, beginners can enjoy the sport with their local league, while the professionals are taking home million dollar prizes at world-class competitions.
 One thing remains true for all, you have to start somewhere, and if you are here, you are ready to learn what it takes to fly before you head out.

 Already know your stuff?
 Here are the drones you’re looking for: